-The screens that are displayed in the scrolling mode can be programmed (ENABLED/DISABLED) by the user (refer to Section 4.2).
+- Screen available on WYE meters only (MTWDE1B/3B/4B/6B) - Screen available on DELTA meters only (MTWDE2B/5B) The screens that are displayed in the scrolling mode can be programmed (ENABLED/DISABLED) by the user (refer to Section 4.2).
 A "SELECT" button is mounted on the faceplate of the instrument which allows the user to toggle the scrolling of the displays on or off.
 Momentarily pressing the front mounted SELECT button until the displays show all 8's, causes the scrolling to stop, allowing the user to view a particular quantity continuously.
 The microprocessor acknowledges the SELECT button by showing 8.8.8.8. on all three displays for 1.2 seconds.
 The display of all 8's also serves as a lamp test function.
-Momentarily pressing the SELECT button again will resume the scrolling of the display.
+If front panel demand resets are disabled (refer to Section 2.6.2 for front panel demand reset disable/enable), momentarily pressing the SELECT button by showing of the display.
 Again the micro acknowledges the select button by flashing 8's on all three displays for 1.2 seconds.